flameydev/dock/README.md

 ## Contributing & Support
 Contributions are more than welcome!
 If you've got a feature idea or a bug fix, open an issue or pull request.
 I will try my best to look at all of them.

-If you need support with anything related to Dock, feel free to ask in the Discord server linked below. (under construction at the moment)
+If you need support with anything related to Dock, feel free to ask in the Discord server linked below.
+You can DM me on Discord for the latest beta version of Dock (under construction at the moment)

 Link: https://discord.gg/a6r8uGDQqw